StatueFungus/VacuumCleanerSim/README.md

 VacuumCleanerSim is a simulation software for coverage problems in planar environments.
 It was originally developed as part of a college project at Hochschule Darmstadt in semester 2017 / 2018.
 The simulation allows developers to build arbitrary environments based on rectangular obstacles.
-There is a simple possibility to develop new algorithms and run it with the simulator.
+There is a simple possibility to develop new algorithms and run them with the simulator.

 ## Installation